-Theme-based personal training sessions can bring more fun into your workouts with clients.
+Theme-based personal training sessions or gamifying training can bring more fun into your workouts with clients.

 We all know the drill: Welcome the client, warm up, work out, stretch, schedule next week’s session, thank the client and say goodbye.
 While we may be offering a highly effective training session, did the client truly enjoy his hour with you?

 At our very core, we trainers are a knowledgeable and experienced group of professionals.
 But how good are our motivational techniques?
 In order to keep each session unique, invigorating and – yes – fun, we occasionally have to vary our approach.

 The Psychology of Motivation